hashicorp/vagrant/website/source/docs/installation/uninstallation.html.md

 is a fresh install.

-On all platforms, this directory is located in the root of your home directory, and is named `vagrnat.d`.
+On all platforms, this directory is located in the root of your home directory, and is named `vagrant.d`.
 Simply remove the `~/.vagrant.d` directory to delete the user data.
-If on Windows, this directory is located at `C:\Users\YourUsername\.vagrnat.d`, where `YourUsername` is the username of your local user.
+If on Windows, this directory is located at `C:\Users\YourUsername\.vagrant.d`, where `YourUsername` is the username of your local user.

 When debugging, the Vagrant support team may ask you to remove this